New doctoral researchers

 On this page we have pulled together some information to help you as you are starting out.
 It will also be useful to visit the Research Student Administration Office website which contains essential information, guidance, and forms for your research studies.

 You should also access the Handbook and Regulations for Doctoral Researchers and the Handbook for Research Supervisors and Directors of Doctoral Studies.

 International doctoral researchers are also invited to explore our guidance on settling in, and English language and academic development support.

 Welcome and induction events

-The larger October event will give you the chance to meet doctoral researchers from across campus and visit a series of stalls to meet our colleagues, and discover the range of opportunities and support available to the doctoral community; representatives from these areas will also greet you at our smaller February welcome event.
+The larger October event will give you the chance to meet doctoral researchers from across campus and visit a series of stalls to meet our colleagues, and discover the range of opportunities and support available to the doctoral community; representatives from these areas will also greet you at our smaller February and May welcome events.
 Those participating in these events include:

 Excursions- online journal run by Sussex doctoral researchers

 Academic Development Support- for international doctoral researchers